harsh-ps-2003/CS787/REPORT.md

 ### Roadmap: Foundational Model to MatterGPT (CPU-only)

-Goal A: Foundational text-to-image system that takes a text prompt and generates an image, using classifier-free guidance (CFG).
+The Goal is to have a foundational text-to-image system that takes a text prompt and generates an image, using classifier-free guidance (CFG).
 Early stage uses a CLIP-like setup; text encoded by transformers (initially BERT), image handled by U-Net or ResNet.
 Custom tokenizer will replace BERT tokenizer once stable.
 Generation via diffusion or GAN.

-Phase 1: Foundational Model Development (Months 1–8)
+Phase 1: Foundational Model Development

 1) Text Encoder and Tokenizer
 - Implement a Transformer-based text encoder; initialize with pre-trained BERT to reduce CPU training time.
 - Build a custom tokenizer; initially reuse BERT WordPiece, then iterate toward domain-tailored vocabulary.
 While the custom tokenizer targets SLICES long-term, keep it general enough for generic text prompts in this phase.
 - Optional: Train/fine-tune text embeddings to capture material descriptors and crystal-related attributes where applicable.

-2) Image/Structure Encoder
+2) Image Encoder
-- Implement U-Net and ResNet variants for image embeddings and generation backbones.
+- Implement U-Net or ResNet variants for image embeddings and generation backbones.
 - Start with lightweight configurations (e.g., base channels 32–64, depth 2–3) to be CPU friendly.
 - Optional: add a compact graph encoder prototype to experiment with crystal connectivity features for structure-as-image mappings.